Barbara Stoddard Burks: Early life and education

-Burks was born on December 22, 1902 in New York City, New York, to Jesse and Frances Burks.
+Burks was born on December 22, 1902, in New York City, New York, to Jesse and Frances Burks.
 When she was a child, her family moved to many different locations before eventually settling in California.
 There, she started her undergraduate studies at the University of California, Berkeley, where she worked with Edward C. Tolman.
 Under Tolman's supervision, she became skilled at conducting statistical analyses based on his research on rat breeding.
 In her senior year, she transferred to Stanford University, where she began studying under Lewis Terman.
 She received her bachelor's degree from Stanford in 1924.
 Terman was so impressed with her performance as an undergraduate that he recommended that she immediately enroll in graduate school.
 She then did exactly that, enrolling in Stanford's Ph.D. program in psychology, where she worked with Terman on his "Genetic Studies of Genius" project.

 Career

 In the early 1930s, Burks worked as a consulting psychologist at various schools in the city of Pasadena, California.
 From 1933 to 1935, she worked at the Institute of Child Welfare at the University of California, Berkeley.
 In 1935, she was a member of a Social Science Research Council committee, on which she was tasked with compiling research on personality traits relative to competition and cooperation.
 Also in 1935, she was given a fellowship by the General Education Board to study psychology in Europe, where she collaborated with Jean Piaget, Carl Jung, and Charlotte Buhler.
 In 1936, she returned to the United States, where she was named a research associate at the Carnegie Institute of Washington at Cold Spring Harbor.
-While there, she was tasked with analyzing the utility of human pedigrees in the Institute's Genetics Record Office.
+While there, she was tasked with analyzing the utility of human pedigrees in the institute's Genetics Record Office.
+In 1938, Gordon Allport, the president of the American Psychological Association at the time, appointed her as the first secretary.
+She was later made chairperson of the newly formed American Psychological Association Committee on Displaced Foreign Psychologists.
 She also supervised Claude Shannon during a summer research program at the Institute in 1939, where Shannon conducted the research on genetic algebra that led to his dissertation.
 Also in 1939, she was named the chairwoman of an "abnormal human characters" section meeting at the Seventh International Congress of Genetics, making her one of only two women to be so named.
 She became a research associate at Columbia University in 1940.
 In 1943, she received a Guggenheim Fellowship for 1943–1944, but she died before her fellowship could begin.
 After her death, she was named to the 1944 edition of American Men of Science.